rvashurin/CIAI-Wrangler/README.md

 CIAI-Wrangler is a simple Python CLI tool to orchestrate and monitor the submission of batch job scripts to an HPC Slurm cluster.
 It ensures that a user-defined number of jobs run concurrently and logs the status of each job (queued, running, completed, failed).

+> **Disclaimer:**
+> This is an experimental tool for orchestrating SLURM jobs.
+Use at your own risk—no guarantees!
+If your job pipeline fails hours before your paper deadline, please don't @ me.

 ## Features
 - Submits jobs from a list, limiting the maximum number of concurrent jobs (`-q`)
 - Automatically starts new jobs as others complete